 - 2. The tubing from the bottom drain hole can be left as is. - 3.
 Install the supplied stainless-steel elbows to the battery vent tube stubs.
 It is helpful to heat the tubing to a couple hundred degrees F before pressing them into the tubes.
 Be sure the entire barbed part of the elbow is completely inserted into the tubing. - 4.
 Cut two pieces of the supplied 1/4" ID tubing to a length of 3.5 inches.
 Then, connect to each of the stainless elbows already installed on the battery. - 5.
-Insert U-Shaped foam insert (210608) into the 35Ah box with the battery cutout closest to the battery cables. - 6.
+Insert U-Shaped foam insert into the battery box with the battery cutout closest to the battery cables. - 6.
 Place the ETX900-TSO EarthX battery into the foam cutout.
 Ensure the battery is on the side of the battery box closest to the battery cables (see figure below). - 7.
-Connect 1/4" stainless elbows (one each side) through the battery box vent tube holes to the tubing already installed.
+Connect 1/4" stainless elbows through the new battery box vent tube holes to the tubing already installed (one each side).
+Cut tubing as needed so stainless-steel elbow is positioned as shown in the figure below.

-8. Use additional /4" ID tubing to connect the stainless elbows to the 3/8" wye fitting as shown below.
-Wrap the positive side of the battery's /4" ID tube around the battery box as to not interfere with the battery cables.
+8. Use additional 1/4" ID tubing to connect the stainless elbows to the 3/8" wye fitting as shown below.
+Wrap the positive side of the battery's 1/4" ID tube around the battery box as to not interfere with the battery cables.

-9. Cut a piece of 3/8" tube to connect the 3/8" wye fitting to the existing ventilation port on the belly of the aircraft.
-The 3/8" tube should be connected to the aft most port of the two ventilation ports.
-Secure tube with spring clamp.
+9. Cut a piece of 3/8" tube to connect the 3/8" wye fitting to the existing ventilation port on the belly of the aircraft (if it exists).
+The 3/8" tube should be connected to the outlet port (opening facing aft).
+Secure tube with the spring clamp.